 Considering this camera delivers premium 4MP video quality – even better than the industry-standard 1080p benchmark for HD – we’d give this one high marks for value.

-Pan-tilt cameras are a favorite among renters, apartment dwellers, and folks on a budget, as they cover a much wider field of view than traditional cameras.
+As mentioned in our renter’s guide to apartment security, pan-tilt cameras are a favorite among renters, apartment dwellers, and folks on a budget, as they cover a much wider field of view than traditional cameras.
 We found that the Amcrest ProHD camera, which starts at $39.99 for a basic 720p model, goes anywhere and covers everything.
 Folks love using it as a nanny cam, baby monitor, and an overall line of defense to help deter home invasions, package thefts,5 and other household threats.

-The only downside to this relatively cheap camera that we found was that unlike other pan-tilt cameras on the market – and there are many – this one doesn’t pan, tilt, or track motion automatically.
+The only downside to this relatively cheap camera was that unlike other pan-tilt cameras on the market – and there are many – this one doesn’t pan, tilt, or track motion automatically.
 In our tests, we discovered we could only move the camera manually, through the Amcrest View Pro app.
 While not a huge drawback, this does mean you’ll have to do a little more legwork to customize your viewing angle.

 FYI: Several brands make cameras with automatic pan-tilt, and a select few of those add automatic tracking.
 These are not cheap features, but if you’d rather have a more automated experience with your camera, Lorex’s line of cameras and packages might suit you better.